Distinguished Professor Jon Adams, Centre Director

 Erica is Postdoctoral Research Fellow in the Faculty of Health and an Industry Fellow in the Institute of Sustainable Futures.
 Erica has a background in psychology and health science.
 Her research interests are in the areas of mental health and wellbeing, health services use, self-care, treatment decision-making (patient and practitioner), and the built environment and health.
 Erica has experience with a range of research methodologies including qualitative and quantitative research, and transdisciplinary approaches.

-Associate Professor Wardle currently holds an NHMRC TRIP Fellowship and is head of the policy, regulatory and legislative stream at ARCCIM.
+Honorary Adjunct Professor Jon Wardle currently holds an NHMRC TRIP Fellowship and is head of the policy, regulatory and legislative stream at ARCCIM.
 He has clinical background in nursing and naturopathy and has postgraduate training in public health and law.
 His current research interests include health policy, health law and the interface between complementary medicine and primary health care.

 Dr Amie Steel, Senior Research Fellow